chuckularone/local-network-chat/README.md

 - Click the 📷 camera button to upload and share photos
 - Click the 😊 emoji button to add emojis to your messages
 - Click on any shared photo to view it full-screen
+- Hover over your own messages to reveal ✏️ Edit and 🗑️ Delete buttons
-- Click "Logout" in the top-right to manually log out
+- Click the ☰ hamburger menu (top-right) to access:
+  - **Sound** - Toggle notification sounds on/off (✓ shows when enabled)
+  - **Change Password** - Update your account password
+  - **Logout** - Sign out of the chat

 ## Using the API